nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ![update-menu](./UG-images/update-menu.PNG)

-User can input a value from **1 to 5** to customise their profile:
+User can input a value from **1 to 6** to customise their profile:
 1. Name
 2. Weight
 3. Height
 4. Age
 5. Gender
+6. Target Weight
-6. Exit
+7. Exit

 Example: